The view looking down at Angels Landing inside Zion Canyon.

 Continuing, remember that you cannot drive your car into Zion Canyon during the shuttle season.
 The only way to access the Zion Canyon Scenic Drive is on the shuttle.
 There is no permit or reservation needed to board.
 This shuttle will take you to The Narrows, Angels Landing, and other trailheads.

-Lastly, I recommend purchasing the America The Beautiful Pass to enter the parks.
+Lastly, I recommend purchasing the America the Beautiful Pass to enter the parks.

 Are there any services from Zion to Bryce Canyon?

 Yes, there are some.
 The best bet is the Mount Carmel Junction.
 This has a small store and a gas station.
-I’d suggest filling up gas here.
+I’d suggest filling up with gas here.
 You’ll pass through some smaller towns on the way north from Zion to Bryce Canyon, but they aren’t special.

 If you’re looking to stay overnight in this area, there are a few options.